ohaiibuzzle/SDE/README.md

 # SDE

 ## Introduction
-Shan's Desktop Environment, a lightweight openbox-based desktop environment.
+Shan's Desktop Environment, a lightweight openbox-based desktop environment made to balance prettiness and performance, while not sacrificing usability.

 The install script works for Ubuntu, Fedora, and Arch Linux.
 If you're not on one of these, then see the section on "Unsupported environments."
+Feel free to add your own distro and send a pull, I will look at it at the soonest possible.

 #### dependencies: